 - Repair any rust with rust remover and block up any holes that you might have.
 If it is a small hole you can use a roofing sealant but if it is bigger you might need to weld a piece of steel over the hole to seal it.

 - Make sure that all rust and other damage is repaired before you decorate or customise it further.

-If you are looking to use products to clean your shipping container, there are no particular rules about what you can and cannot use.
-As long as a product is suitable for use on steel you are fine to use it on the steel areas of your container, and when cleaning other furniture or objects inside your shipping container you need only ensure that the products are suitable for those materials.
+If you are looking to use products, there are no particular rules about what you can and cannot use.
+As long as a product is suitable for use on steel you are fine to use it on the steel areas, and when cleaning other furniture or objects inside.
+You need only ensure that the products are suitable for those materials.

 You should also be aware of ventilation.
 Some cleaning products are not healthy if inhaled by people so you should check the guidelines for the cleaning products.
 Make sure that you have adequate ventilation before you use these products if this is the case.

-Ensuring that your shipping container is kept clean is just as important as it would be if it was a ‘conventional’ building.
+Ensuring that it is kept clean is just as important as it would be if it was a ‘conventional’ building.
 It is important, however, that you are aware of the fact that it is made from steel and use the appropriate cleaning products.